This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 How many times have the Prime Minister, Minister of Foreign Affairs, and Ministry of Foreign Affairs and Trade officials met with Israel, the Palestinian Authority, and community groups since 7 October 2023?

-Officials at the Ministry of Foreign Affairs and Trade have engaged regularly with a diverse range of groups on the Israel-Hamas conflict since 7 October.
+Officials at the Ministry of Foreign Affairs and Trade have engaged regularly with a diverse range of groups on the Israel-Hamas conflict since 7 October 2023.
+We continue to meet regularly, including at senior official level.

-We are unable to compile an exhaustive list of all interactions, as this happens as part of regular diplomatic engagement between the Ministry of Foreign Affairs and Trade and diplomatic missions in Wellington; foreign government officials; and our Embassies offshore.
+We are unable to compile an exhaustive list of all interactions, as this happens as part of regular diplomatic engagement.

 Will New Zealand suspend diplomatic relations with Israel and expel the Ambassador of Israel to New Zealand?